Your peers are building their business on LinkedIn

 Turn these steps into habits for building your retirement plan business

 The great thing about LinkedIn is that it’s pretty much always in your pocket—when you’re waiting for a coffee, sitting in an airport or on a train, or waiting in your car to pick up your kids.
 These are simple steps you can take anytime, anywhere to make productive use of the time you’re spending mindlessly scrolling through feeds on your phone.
-Get more details with this power-user strategic checklist to help you make LinkedIn engagement a habit and start growing your business!

 1 LinkedIn as of February 2020.
 2 "Reaching Your Audience on LinkedIn With Precision: A Primer (Infographic)," LinkedIn, October 2020.
 3 "5.4 Million Small Business Owners on LinkedIn, 11 Million C-Suite Members," LinkedIn, 2020.
 4 "Boost your job search with our 7 hacks," LinkedIn, 2021.